olofer/qrot/README.md

 ![energy conservation](/readme-figures/qrot-plot-omega-axis2.png)

 ## Browser animation export
 The `--x3d-file` option (with related configurations such as `--x3d-template`) allows saving snapshots to a file that can be animated in a web browser.
-Here is an [example](http://htmlpreview.github.io/?https://github.com/olofer/qrot/blob/main/x3dom-generated/qrot-anim.html).
+Here is an [example](https://raw.githack.com/olofer/qrot/main/x3dom-generated/qrot-anim.html) showing the unstable (axis 2) spin graphically.

 ## Things to improve
 Among other things, the integrator should be replaced with a discrete variational technique, or similar.
 The text file import is implemented but not yet tested.